Houses - Main List

 Its purpose is to document basic parameters such as names, dates, building changes and possibly owners/residents.

+Anyone researching or reading about Pembury will come across an assortment of house names with no address nor indication of location.
 Many contemporary writings just refer to ‘housename‘, Pembury as if that is sufficient.

 In many cases the same house will go through a number of name changes based on the whims of the resident or owner.